The Launching of Cosmic Ray Driven Outflows: Results

 When $\kdiff$ is small, the interaction coefficient is dominated by the streaming component, and the dynamics is similar to streaming limit.
 Increasing $\kdiff$ will ensure that $\sigma_{c}^{-1}\sim\kdiff$ but also lower the interaction coefficient, which usually leads to a reduction of the CR pressure gradient, reducing the CR force on the gas.
 The upper panel of Figure~\ref{fig:cr_relation} illustrates the decrease in the CR pressure gradient as $\kdiff$ increases in the streaming-diffusion runs at early time ($t=1.5$), approximately when the CR force peaks.

 The bottom panel shows the total CR flux (the solid lines) and the streaming flux (the dashed line) at the same time.
 Since gas has not yet received a significant acceleration, the advection flux ($4v_{\rm x}P_{\rm c}$) is small.
 Thus, the difference between total CR flux and streaming flux is dominated by the diffusive flux.
 When diffusivity is low, the CR flux is dominated by the streaming flux ($4v_{\rm A}P_{\rm CR}$), but the diffusive flux is significant wherever the pressure gradient is present and diffusivity is large.
+To illustrate the difference, we also show the CR flux for the diffusion-only run with $\kappa_{\rm{diff}}=100.0$ as the grey solid line, which does not have the streaming component.
 Although changing $\kdiff$ modifies the balance of streaming and diffusive flux, the total flux is fixed by our boundary condition, so $\sigma_{\rm c}$ roughly controls the amount of momentum that CR transfers to gas.
 The upshot is that for a given CR flux, the overall momentum transfer from CRs to gas is generally reduced when streaming operates.